All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Here's the questions that help you determine whether you truly do suffer from an addiction to alcohol or not:
+Here are the questions that help you determine whether you truly do suffer from an addiction to alcohol or not:

 If you are certain you suffer from alcoholism having asked yourself the above questions, it’s essential you do not delay in seeking out professional assistance for your problem.
 Contact Rehab 4 Alcoholism today on 0800 111 4108.

-Now you've decided you do suffer from alcoholism, you are now ready to learn how treatment is planned out.
-When you attend one of our rehabilitation centres in Liverpool, you must undertake a medically assisted detoxification programme.
+Now you’ve decided you do suffer from alcoholism, you are now ready to learn how treatment is planned out.
+When you attend one of our alcohol rehab centres in Liverpool, you must undertake a medically assisted detoxification programme.
 This phase of treatment seeks to purge your system of alcohol toxins built up over the years.

 Detoxification causes a number of potentially fatal withdrawal symptoms.
 To mitigate these symptoms, you receive medications designed to assist your detoxification without suffering from a seizure or hallucinations.

 Following detoxification, you then take part in therapeutic sessions designed to treat the emotional causes of alcoholism.
 These sessions make use of effective addiction therapies such as CBT, mindfulness and psychotherapy.
 These therapies aim to teach you positive ways to cope with life’s stresses in ways that do not involve substance misuse.